 So stories are travels and travels are stories.

 from ‘Wanderlust‘ by Rebecca Solnit

 Last year, a theme I returned to often on this blog was paths.
 I had decided not to make a New Year’s Resolution for once: instead, I thought, I would learn to find, and then follow, my own path.
 Paths became a metaphor for me; once I began to look, I found them in the most startling and beautiful moments.
-There were paths in the sea, paths across the sky, paths to the horizon, paths trodden by other creatures than myself, making their way through the Scrub.
+There were paths in the sea, paths across the sky, paths to the horizon, paths trodden by other creatures than myself, making their way through the bush.

 Perhaps it was a theme painfully obvious in its metaphors.
 Less painfully obvious is the metaphor Rebecca Solnit employs in the passage above.
 To consider one’s job as a writer to be the task of carving a path for one’s readers to follow: what a wonderful thought.
 What an honour.

 I was interested in Solnit’s comparison with the songlines of the First Australians.
 In these days of serious debate about cultural appropriation, I considered long and hard whether it would be appropriate to include that part of the quote.
 In doing so, I found an explanation which seemed genuine and made sense to me.
 You can read it here.